 Fewer barriers.
 Whether due to a pandemic or for other reasons, some people simply don’t want to take the medical exam.
 If skipping it makes securing life insurance less daunting, that’s a good thing.

-If you qualify for accelerated underwriting, you can often get the best of both worlds: low prices and high coverage, and a convenient application process.
+If you qualify for accelerated term life insurance, you can often get the best of both worlds: low prices and high coverage, and a convenient application process.
 A lot of healthy people who apply for insurance through Fabric can take advantage of this option.

-That said, not everyone has access to accelerated underwriting.
+That said, not everyone has access to accelerated term life insurance.
 If your health or finances don’t meet requirements, insurance providers rely on an in-person medical exam to get the information they need for a thorough assessment.
 Insurance providers may not offer the same options in all states, so where you live could also affect your access.

 “I don’t want people shortchanging themselves on coverage just because they want to skip that step,” Mahoney says.

-When social distancing makes it tougher to get around, handling life insurance without a face-to-face meeting becomes more appealing.
-Should you opt for a no-exam policy rather than schedule a home visit from a medical professional?
+When social distancing makes it tougher to get around, handling life insurance without an exam becomes more appealing.
+Does that mean you should opt for life insurance with no physical rather than schedule a home visit from a medical professional?
 What if you’re struggling to free up time and energy to think about life insurance at all?

 Mahoney says, “I try to be sensitive to the realities that people face on a daily basis.
 If we’re talking about a couple where one parent has lost a job and they have kids at home all day every day, I think life insurance is a high-priority item.
 If they’re spending all their time just trying to complete unemployment applications online, these are things that can suck up all the available time in a day.”